shubhamkr96/Robustness-Introduction/README.tex.md

 Machine Learning models achieve extraordinary performance in various domains such as computer vision, speech recognition, natural language modeling.
-Using the training dataset, the model is looking for any correlations which are useful in prediction.
+Using the training dataset, the model is looking for any correlations between features which are useful in prediction.
-Each deep neural network has millions of week patterns, which interact, and on average, give the best results.
+Each deep neural network has millions of weak patterns, which interact, and on average, give the best results.
-Nowadays, models in use are huge e.g. the GPT-2 (NLP language model) contains 1.5 billion parameters.
+Nowadays, models in use are huge regardless of domain e.g. the Inception-V4 (computer vision) contains around 55 million parameters, the DeepSpeech-2 (speech recognition) over 100 million parameters, or the GPT-2 (NLP language model) over 1.5 billion parameters.
-To satisfy such big models, we are forced to use unsupervised learning.
+To feed such big models, we are forced to use unsupervised (or semi-supervised) learning.
-We end up with (nearly) black-box models, which make decisions using, not interpretable for humans, tons of well-generalizing weak features.
+As a result, we often end up with (nearly) black-box models, which make decisions using, not interpretable for humans, tons of well-generalizing weak features.
-This fundamental property leads to severe consequences in the security and safety of deep neural networks in particular.
+This fundamental property leads to severe and dangerous consequences in the security and safety of deep neural networks in particular.

 Why should we care about weak features?
 The key is that they are (rather) imperceptible for humans.
 From the security perspective, if you know how to fake weak features in input data, you can invisibly take full control of model predictions.
-It is called the adversarial attack.
+This method is called the adversarial attack.
-You would like to find the close perturbation of the input (commonly using a gradient), which crosses the decision boundary, and changes the prediction (sometimes to the chosen target, called targeted attacks).
+It is based on finding a close perturbation of the input (commonly using a gradient), which crosses the decision boundary, and changes the prediction (sometimes to the chosen target, called targeted attacks).
-Now, most of the state-of-the-art models are broken regardless of the domain (image classification, speech recognition, object detection, malware detection).
+Unfortunately, most of the state-of-the-art models, regardless of domain (image classification, speech recognition, object detection, malware detection), are vulnerable to this kind of attack.
-Furthermore, you do not need to have access to the model itself.
+In fact, you do not even need to have access to the model itself.
 The models are so unstable that rough model approximation is enough to fool them (transferability in black-box attacks).

 Safety is another perspective.
 Our incorrect assumption that training datasets reflect true distribution notoriously comes back to us (intensified by [data poisoning](https://arxiv.org/abs/1804.00308)).
-In deep neural networks, changes in distribution unpredictably trigger week features.
+In deep neural networks, changes in distribution unpredictably trigger weak features.
-Usually, it gives a slight decline in performance on average, which is cool.
+Usually, it gives a slight decline in performance on average, which is fine.
 However, this decrease often comes from rare events, wherein the model is undoubtedly confident of wrong predictions (think about incidents regarding self-driving cars).